lukas-laas/cs-tetris-p-42/readme.md

 Prerequisites:
 - .NET 9 SDK
 - A terminal that supports ANSI escape codes (most do) and even if not, it will just look bad.
+- Not the MAC terminal on macOS, it has poor ANSI support and renders unicode poorly.

 ```bash
 # In the root directory of the project